infrahouse/terraform-aws-gha-admin/README.md

 It also can assume the `ih-tf-{var.repo_name}-admin` role.

 In the Terraform CI/CD context in GitHub Actions it's optimal to work with two roles.
 One role is a `*-github` role.
 A GitHub Actions worker assume this role.
 The role allows to upload/download/delete a Terraform Plan file.

-The `*-github` role also assume the `*-admin` role that is used by Terraform for the `plan` and `apply` stages.
+The `*-github` role also assumes the `*-admin` role that is used by Terraform for the `plan` and `apply` stages.

 It's up to a module user to decide what the `*-admin` role can do.
 By default, it will have the `AdministratorAccess` policy attached, but you might want to pass a limited policy accordingly to your security practices.